An asymptotic distribution theory for Eulerian recurrences with applications: A normal limit theorem

 then the sequence of random variables $X_n$, defined by \eqref{Xnk-general}, satisfies $X_n \sim \mathscr{N}(\mu n, \sigma^2n)$, namely, $X_n$ is asymptotically normally distributed with the mean and the variance asymptotic to $\mu n$ and $\sigma^2 n$, respectively. \end{thm} Indeed, we will prove convergence of all moments.

 Observe first that $P_0(v)$, $\alpha(v), \beta(v)$ and $\gamma(v)$ need not be polynomials, although in almost all our examples they are; see \S~\ref{sss-conway} for an example with $\gamma(v)=\frac{1-v}{1+v}$.
 Also the two constants $\mu$ and $\sigma^2$ depend only on $\alpha(v)$ and $\beta(v)$, but not on $\gamma(v)$; neither do they depend on the initial condition $P_0(v)$.
-This offers the flexibility of varying $\gamma(v)$ without changing the normal limit law, provided that $[v^k]P_n(v)\ge0$.
-Also our conditions are very easy to check in all cases we will discuss.
-Finally, recurrences similar to ours have been studied in the literature; see for example \cite{Dominici2011,Dubeau1995,Hitczenko2016,Warren1999} and the references therein.
+This offers the flexibility of varying $\gamma(v)$ without changing the normal limit law, as we did in Introduction (Figure~\ref{fig-complex-roots}), provided that $[v^k]P_n(v)\ge0$.
+Furthermore, our conditions are very easy to check in all cases we will discuss.
+Finally, recurrences similar to ours have been studied in the literature; see for example \cite{Dominici2011, Dubeau1995, Hitczenko2018, Warren1999} and the references therein.

 The same method of proof can be extended to the cases when the factor $\alpha(v) n+\gamma(v)$ of $P_{n-1}(v)$ in \eqref{Pnv-gen} also contains higher powers of $n$.
 See Section~\ref{sec-extensions} for extensions along many different lines.